srahman77/databrics/Optimization-Data storage-data layout.md

   ( credit: https://www.youtube.com/watch?v=5t6wX28JC_M)
 * In the above pic, we can see that 1st and last partition have overlapping ids.
 So it did not resolve the unwanted file scanning completely- but improved. e.g if we need any id between 35300 to 71000 0r any balance between 20000 and 30000, we need to scan only 2nd partition

+* Zorder Limitation:
+    1)Optimize Zorder By rewrites all the data - high write operation 2)It runs as a single operation and there is no intermendiate checkpoints for failover recovery 3)No table level defination of Zorder.
+Hence everytime we run zorder, we need to provide the list of columns also.